-- 6.(1) Except as provided in Part V, all interests in land are subject to taxation under this Law. - (2) Taxes levied under this Law are a debt owed to the First Nation, recoverable by the First Nation in any manner provided for in this Law or in a court of competent jurisdiction. - (3) Where an interest in land is not subject to taxation, the liability for taxation of any other interest in the same property is not affected. - (4) Where a person alleges that they are not liable to pay taxes imposed under this Law, the person may seek a remedy from the Assessment Review Board, the Council, or the FNTC, or initiate proceedings in a court of competent jurisdiction. - (5) Taxes are due and payable under this Law notwithstanding a proceeding under subsection (4). - (6) Any person who shares the same interest in taxable property is jointly and severally liable to the First Nation for all taxes imposed on that taxable property under this Law during the taxation year and for all unpaid taxes imposed in a previous taxation year, including, for clarity, interest, penalties and costs as provided in this Law.
+- 6.(1) Except as provided in Part V, all interests in land are subject to taxation under this Law. - (2) Taxes levied under this Law are a debt owed to the Lil'wat Nation, recoverable by the Lil'wat Nation in any manner provided for in this Law or in a court of competent jurisdiction. - (3) Where an interest in land is not subject to taxation, the liability for taxation of any other interest in the same property is not affected. - (4) Taxes are due and payable under this Law notwithstanding any proceeding initiated or remedy sought by a taxpayer respecting his or her liability to taxation under this Law. - (5) Any person who shares the same interest in taxable property is jointly and severally liable to the Lil'wat Nation for all taxes imposed on that taxable property under this Law during the taxation year and for all unpaid taxes imposed in a previous taxation year, including, for clarity, interest, penalties and costs as provided in this Law.